HappyFunCorp/CMS/README.md

 - Versioning and history: Contentful tracks changes to content, allowing teams to view previous versions and revert to earlier versions if needed.
 - API access: Contentful provides API access using the Content Management API, allowing teams to integrate content management into their existing development workflow.

+### HyGraph

+HyGraph offers a pretty robust process and workflows for collaboration and content management.

+- Staging environments: HyGraph provides staging environments that allow teams to test and preview changes before pushing them live.
+This ensures that changes are thoroughly tested and approved before they are made public.
+- Roles and permissions: HyGraphallows teams to set up roles and permissions, ensuring that team members have the appropriate level of access to content and features.
+This makes it easy to manage workflows and ensure that content is reviewed and approved by the appropriate team members.
+- API access: HyGraph provides API access, allowing teams to integrate content management into their existing development workflow.
+This makes it easy to use HyGraph alongside other development tools and services.

+## Programmatic content Managemement

+### HyGraph

+I'm not sure if this can be done with Dato, but on the GraphQL level you can actually use the GraphQL API both for content management and Mutations.

 ## Content Federation

 Content federation is a way of managing content across multiple systems and platforms, allowing teams to create, manage, and publish content from a centralized location.